sujit-sahu/home/content/bookbmstdr/chap9/_index.md

   image: ""
 ---

-<a href="../Rcode/Chapter9.html"> R code for reproducing the examples in Chapter 9. </a>

 The topic of forecasting is discussed  in this chapter.
 Several easy to use and scalable forecasting methods are presented for Gaussian data.
 The first of these is an exact Bayesian method based on the separable spatio-temporal model discussed in Chapter 7.
 In this case we  evaluate